ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 ## Steps

-Follow these steps at connect your ClickHouse Cloud to your AWS PrivateLink.
+Follow these steps to connect your ClickHouse Cloud to your AWS PrivateLink.

 ### Obtain Endpoint Service name